Toggle: English / Spanish

 - Feeling like you have "lost time"

-The following are emergency symptoms of a concussion.
+The following are emergency symptoms of a more severe head injury or concussion.
 Seek medical care right away if there are:

 - Changes in alertness and consciousness